 23. Private and Third Sector bodies

-23.1 HMCIP inspects privately managed prisons and immigration detention removal centres and escorts.
+23.1 HMCIP inspects privately managed prisons, immigration removal centres and escorts.
 These, and relevant Third Sector bodies, receive copies of reports and are included in the Inspectorate's annual stakeholder consultation exercise.

 24. Relationship with International bodies